 Smoke Detectors.

+A-1 NSPIRE Inspection Areas (effective October 1, 2024)

+UNIT: A “Unit” of HUD housing refers to the interior components of an individual dwelling, where the resident lives.

+INSIDE: “Inside” refers to the common areas and building systems within the building interior and are not inside a unit.
+This could include interior laundry facilities, workout rooms, and so on.

+OUTSIDE: “Outside” refers to the building site, building exterior components, and any building systems located outside of the building or unit.
+This includes things like playgrounds, sidewalks, and air-conditioning units.

-The HA's inspection only certifies that the unit meets HQS requirements.
-The HA is not responsible for items not included in the HQS inspection.
+The HA's inspection only certifies that the unit meets HQS/INSPIRE requirements.
+The HA is not responsible for items not included in the HQS/INSPIRE inspection.
 The HA will use HUD approved inspection forms to perform HCV Inspections.

 Defective Paint Surfaces (units built prior to 1978):

-Non-EBL Children : When children under six years of age live in a household where the HQS inspection revealed deteriorated paint surfaces, including chipping, peeling, chalking, teeth marks, or any other defects in the paint surface in excess of the limits as found in the Federal Regulations, the landlord must test and/or abate the lead based paint hazard in accordance with the applicable federal and/or state rules and regulations.
+Non-EBL Children : When children under six years of age live in a household where the HQS/INSPIRE inspection revealed deteriorated paint surfaces, including chipping, peeling, chalking, teeth marks, or any other defects in the paint surface in excess of the limits as found in the Federal Regulations, the landlord must test and/or abate the lead based paint hazard in accordance with the applicable federal and/or state rules and regulations.
 The family must be protected in accordance with the regulations.

 EBL Children : If a family member under six (6) years of age with an EBL is to reside in a unit built prior to 1978, the unit must be tested for lead based paint and if found positive abated in accordance with Federal Regulations.
 The family must be protected in accordance with the regulations.